WangLab-SINH/macaqueRsNoncoding/README.md

 Included are the codes necessary to replicate the analyses.

 ## Data
-Pprocessed data are available in this folder .
+Processed data are available in this folder .